binaryage/hints/_posts/2012-09-20-io6-wifi-apple-problem-page-cant-be-found.md

   * [https://discussions.apple.com/message/19625125](https://discussions.apple.com/message/19625125)
   * ...

+There are some suggestions which worked to some users but no widely confirmed solution.

 My router is a TimeMachine box (Airport Extreme).
 Here are the steps which worked for me:

   1. Used `AirPort Utily` on my Mac to restart the router
   2. in iOS 6: Settings -> General -> Reset -> Reset Network Settings
   3. in iOS 6: Settings -> General -> Reset -> Reset All Settings

+Then wifi started to operate properly.

-Then I noticed I lost and option for personal hotspot in my Settings menu, but wifi starter to operate properly.
+Also I noticed I lost an option for personal hotspot in my Settings menu, but that may be only effect of losing my settings.
+It can be probably re-enabled somewhere deeper in the Networking Settings.